dinamohamed85/jest-examples/README.md

 - test or it method
 - expect method
-- describe method
+- describe method : block of tests
 - nested describe method
-- only and skip method
+- only and skip method : Focusing tests , Skipping tests
 - beforeAll and beforeEach
 - afterAll and afterEach
 - Matchers methods : toHavelength , toContain , not.toContain , not.toBe , isNaN , toBeFalsy , toBeTrusy